 - Preheat oven to 400 degrees.
 Spray baking sheet with cooking spray.
 Set aside.

-- Slice brussel sprouts in half and place in a large bowl.
+- Slice brussels sprouts in half and place in a large bowl.

-- Drizzle Olive oil, salt and pepper over the brussel sprouts and stir to combine.
+- Drizzle olive oil, salt and pepper over the brussels sprouts and stir to combine.

-- Lay the brussel sprouts face down on the baking sheet.
+- Lay the brussels sprouts face down on the baking sheet.

-- Place bacon in between the brussel sprouts, making sure they are touching the baking sheet directly.
+- Place bacon in between the brussels sprouts, making sure they are touching the baking sheet directly.

 - Bake for 10 minutes in preheated oven, then flip them over.
 Bake an additional 10 minutes or until they are fork tender and the bacon is crisp.